Pikachuxxxx/Fireworks-Engine/README.md

 # Fireworks-Engine
-A Lightweight OpenGL based game engine for simple tasks
+A Lightweight Sandbox game engine using OpenGL for additional customisation and quick prototyping.